armory/docs/content/en/docs/spinnaker/policy-engine-use.md

 If you have configured OPA to look for a ConfigMap, you can create the ConfigMap for `manual-judgement.rego` with this command:

 ```
-kubectl create configmap manual-judgment --from-file=manual-judgment.rego
+kubectl -n <opaServerNamespace> create configmap manual-judgment --from-file=manual-judgment.rego
 ```

 After you create the policy ConfigMap, apply a label to it:

 ```
-kubectl label configmap manual-judgment openpolicyagent.org/policy=rego -n opa
+kubectl -n <opaServerNamespace> label configmap manual-judgment openpolicyagent.org/policy=rego -n opa
 ```

 This label corresponds to the label you add in the [example manifest]({{< ref "policy-engine-enable#using-configmaps-for-opa-policies" >}}.
-The label in the ConfigMap for creating an OPA server configures the OPA server and, by extension, the Policy Engine to only check ConfigMaps with the label.
+The example ConfigMap creates an OPA server and, by extension, the Policy Engine that only checks ConfigMaps with the correct label.
 This improves performance.

 **API Example**